 I have made a range of branded content, for companies including Xero, Woman’s Day, CMC Markets, and NGOs including Cufa (an international development agency).

 I was the executive producer and host of Fourth Estate, 2SER’s weekly media analysis radio show and podcast, for 2017.
 I am one half of a regular podcast on language and idioms called The Expressionists.

-What’s in a name? is a short series I created that explores people’s ideas about how their identity relates to their name.
+What’s in a name? is a short series I created that explores how our identity relates to our surname.